pavankumar584/demo_projects/README.md

 #Password Generator

-What is a Password Generator:

-A password generator is a program or tool that automatically creates a random and secure password.
-It helps users generate strong passwords that are difficult to guess or crack, enhancing their online security.
-Password generators typically allow users to specify the desired length, character types (uppercase, lowercase, numbers, and special characters), and other customization options.

 Explanation of the Code:

 The code starts by defining three lists: alphabete, number, and special_charecter.
 These lists contain the characters that can be included in the password.